 Be Home Safe and Water Smart for the Time Change

-Sunday marks the beginning of Daylight Saving Time, and it's a great opportunity to make sure your smoke alarm hasn't expired, install fresh batteries, and test them and carbon monoxide (CO) detectors.
+Sunday marks the end of Daylight Saving Time, and it's a great opportunity to make sure your smoke alarm hasn't expired, install fresh batteries, and test them and carbon monoxide (CO) detectors.
 When functional, these devices can double a family's chance of surviving a home fire or an unsafe carbon monoxide level.

 When resetting clocks, residents and property owners with automatic sprinkler systems should check the timer in order to avoid fines for watering at the wrong time.
 They should also see if irrigation timers have back-up batteries that need to be replaced.

 Home Safety Reminders

 Hillsborough County Fire Rescue reminds residents to test and replace batteries in smoke alarms and CO detectors to protect their families and homes.
 If it's time to replace an expired alarm, Fire Rescue recommends a 10 year lithium battery alarm.
 It's a cost-effective, easy, and safe way to ensure your batteries stay fresh for the life of the alarm.

 According to the Consumer Product Safety Commission, two-thirds of fire-related fatalities occur in homes where there are no smoke alarms or no working smoke alarms.
 A working CO detector is important because carbon monoxide gas is colorless and odorless, and it silently poisons victims.